ibm-cloud-docs/CDN/faqs.md

 [Here's a tutorial](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn) on creating a Content Delivery Network for IBM Cloud Object Storage.

-## I received notification that my Origin certificate is expiring.
+## I received notification that my origin certificate is expiring.
 What do I do now?
 {: #notification-that-origin-cert-is-expiring}
 {: faq}